pedrocava/lisjoin/readme.md

     ## 10 j28   0.686 <dbl [10]>
     ## # … with 1,003 more rows

-Right now `lisjoin` supports key-guessing, type stable, left/right/inner/full joins.
+Right now `lisjoin` supports key-guessing, type stability, left/right/inner/full joins.
 For example, since we know the output is going to be a double-precision number: